 How to get a copy of your driving record

 You should pay attention to your record as much as the insurers.
-You can get a copy of your driving record, also known as an MVR (motor vehicle report), through your state’s DMV or the driver’s licensing agency.
+You can get a copy of your driving record, or MVR (motor vehicle report), through your state’s DMV or the driver’s licensing agency.

 William F. Harris, an independent insurance agent in the Los Angeles area, says your insurer may provide your current record.
 Others may handle the paperwork but charge you the same fee the DMV requires.